 - Enter the average On hold period in days.

 The Availability date = Expected date of PO or expected finish date of MO + On hold period.

-To repair rejected items, please go to Stock -> Stock lots, find the rejected lot, open it, and click the button "Create a service order".
-A service order can be for repairing the whole rejected lot or for only part of the item.
+- Click the button "Create a service order".
+A service order can be for repairing the whole rejected lot or for only part of them.